Skip to content

 • How to save money: Mid-range or corded tools work fine for occasional use.
 Renting larger pieces of equipment can also cut costs in this category.

 A push mower keeps clients’ lawns trimmed and tidy.
-For clients with larger properties, use gas or electric, or reel mowers for smaller properties or areas with less lawn space.
+For clients with larger properties, use gas or electric.
+For smaller properties or areas with less lawn space, reel mowers work well.

 If you provide lawn care for extra-large areas, like multi-acre properties, a riding mower is more effective.
 It costs more than a push mower but saves you time and effort on larger jobs.